Minimum Days & Instructional Hour Requirements

 For the Current School Year

-For the current school year, schools that may be unable to meet the day and hour requirements due to unexpected closures for reasons such as weather, safety, or closure, a waiver of instructional hours should implement good faith efforts to reduce lost instructional time.
+For the current school year, schools that may be unable to meet the day and hour requirements due to unexpected closures for reasons such as weather, safety, or closure should implement good faith efforts to reduce lost instructional time.

 As indicated on CDE’s webpage, good faith efforts include adjustments to the bell schedule, including reducing the lunch hour by a few minutes per day or adjusting the start or end times or by adding instructional days to the calendar.